Workata/pyplate/README.md

 </p>

-Template for a standard python project using github's CI/CD and devcontainers (VS code)

 ## About the project
 Template for a standard (non-framework related) python project.
-The point of this repo is to have a basic devcontainer and CI/CD setup.
+The point of this repo is to have a basic project layout with working CI/CD and a devcontainer setup.
 It should be later on adjusted according to the needs of specific project.

 ### Integrated tools